Isle of Wight Guru

 8. Hire a Yurt/Glamping/Posh Caravans/VW Campervans

-I must admit, I'm a little sceptical of 'glamourous camping' which often seems to cost as much as staying somewhere which has walls made of bricks.
+I must admit, I'm a little sceptical of 'glamourous camping' which often seems to cost as much as staying somewhere with walls made of bricks.
 Anyway, I shouldn't knock it until I've tried it - they do look pretty quirky.

 Beach cafe at Whitecliff Bay